Thelasis capitata

-Thelasis capitata, commonly known as the conical fly orchid, is a plant in the orchid family.
+Thelasis capitata, commonly known as conical fly orchid, is a plant in the orchid family.
 It is a clump-forming epiphyte with flattened pseudobulbs, each with a single strap-shaped leaf.
 A large number of small yellowish green flowers are arranged in a cone shape on a thin but stiff flowering stem.
 This orchid is found from Thailand to Malesia, including on Christmas Island.

 Description

 Thelasis capitata is an epiphytic herb with thin roots and flattened pseudobulbs 10-15 mm long and wide.
 Each pseudobulb has a single thick, fleshy, dark green, strap-shaped leaf 50-150 mm long and 10-18 mm wide.
 A large number of yellowish green resupinate flowers 3-4 mm long and 2.5-3 mm wide are arranged in a conical head on the top of a thin but stiff flowering stem 70-180 mm long emerging from the base of the pseudobulb.
 The flowers open one after the other in a spiral sequence, each flower lasting a few days.
 The dorsal sepal is about 3 mm long and 1.5 mm wide, the lateral sepals about 4 mm long and 2 mm wide.
 The petals are shorter and narrower than the dorsal sepal.
 The labellum is 4-4.5 mm long and about 2.5 mm wide and curves downwards.
 Flowering occurs between April and June.